BooMinSeong/SPOReasoning/README.md

 Specifically, for 7,500 training data points from the MATH dataset, we sampled 10 Chain-of-Thought (CoT) answers using LLaMA's official evaluation prompt with a Temperature of 1.0.

 Among the sampled answers, **problems where the model consistently got the correct answer or consistently gave incorrect answers were filtered out**.
-This is because we determined that these problems belonged to the model's fixed knowledge boundaries [ref] (Google Test-Time Scaling).
+This is because we determined that these problems belonged to the model's fixed knowledge boundaries [1](https://arxiv.org/abs/2408.03314) .
 By selecting problems where the model alternated between correct and incorrect answers based on the sampling results, we aimed to encourage the model to 'verify' and receive feedback on more correct solution paths for problems it occasionally gets wrong.

 The quality of answers from these filtered data points was **measured using a PRM**.
 The PRM provides a step-by-step quality score si​ for each model response.
 In this study, we determined the overall response quality score as the most straightforward method: the average of the model's step-by-step scores.